Getting to know the Leadership Team

 Claire is the daughter of two Presbyterian ministers and has been a lifelong participant in church music.
 She is an ordained elder and loves being a member of a church family.
 She grew up in Western Springs, IL, a suburb of Chicago with her parents and younger Brother, Duncan.

-In her free time, Claire loves spending time with her husband, Ben, and their dog, George going on hikes at the Brighton Recreation Center and exploring the beautiful state of Michigan.
+In her free time, Claire loves spending time with her husband, Ben, their daughter Eleanor, and their dog, George going on hikes at the Brighton Recreation Center and exploring the beautiful state of Michigan.

 Genadi Zagor, Choir Accompanist & Organist

 A native of Krasnodar, Russia, Genadi Zagor began his music studies at the age of four with his father, a foremost guitarist and composer.
-He continued his piano studies at the Moscow Central Music School for gifted children with Tatiana Manuilskaya.
-Later on, he studied with one of the most prominent teachers of the Caucasus, Nelly Mezhlumova.
 After graduating from Krasnodar's Rimsky-Korsakov College of Music with distinction, he went on to study at the Moscow State Conservatory with Mikhail Mezhlumov, one of Russia's leading teachers.
 In 1991, Genadi immigrated to Israel and became an assistant to Professor Alexander Tamir at the Jerusalem Rubin Academy of Music and Dance.

-Since his debut at age 10, Mr. Zagor has performed to critical acclaim in recital and orchestral appearances around the world.
-He has appeared with the Moscow State Symphony Orchestra, Israel Philharmonic Orchestra, Jerusalem Symphony Orchestra, Gotham City Orchestra, Northbrook Symphony Orchestra, South Bend Symphony Orchestra, Green Bay Symphony Orchestra, Post-Classical Ensemble and Mariinsky Theatre Orchestra, among others.
-Throughout his career, Mr. Zagor has performed on concert stages in Russia, Israel, Japan, England, Germany, France, Italy, Austria, Hungary, Slovakia and the United States.
+Mr. Zagor holds prizes from a wide range of national and international piano competitions and has performed to critical acclaim in recital and orchestral appearances around the world.
+Mr. Zagor has performed on concert stages in Russia, Israel, Japan, England, Germany, France, Italy, Austria, Hungary, Slovakia and the United States.

 Additionally, Mr. Zagor has vast experience in accompanying church services.
 He played organ and piano for the services in Ekaterina Church, Saint Michael Church and Uspenskaya Church in Krasnodar, Russia (1985-1990).
 Following his arrival to United States he was serving as a church musician at Coalbush United Methodist Church in South Bend, Indiana (2000-2003) and organist-pianist at the St. Katherine Episcopal Church in Williamston, Michigan (2009-2010).